- The Windows Modules Installer Worker high CPU usage problem is common among Windows devices and users.

-- Look for SoftwareDistribution folder.
+- Look for the SoftwareDistribution folder.
 Right-click on it, and select Delete.

 One way to fix this issue is to remove the SoftwareDistribution folder and refresh the Windows update.

-After applying the fix, reboot the system and check if the high disk usage issue is resolved.
-A good number of users have reported that running the Windows update troubleshooter has helped them fix the issue.
+After applying the fix, reboot the system and check if the Windows Modules Installer Worker high CPU usage issue is resolved.